iogf/crocs/README.md

 name_valid_numbers = Seq('0', '9')
 name_valid_signs   = '_.-'

-# The include works sort of Times except for one char.
+# The include works sort of Size except for one char.
 # You can think of it as fetching one from the described sets.
 name_valid_chars = Include(name_valid_letters,
 name_valid_numbers, name_valid_signs)

-# Think of the Times class as meaning: fetch the
+# Think of the Size class as meaning: fetch the
 # described patterns one or more times.
-name_chunk = Times(name_valid_chars, 1)
+name_chunk = Size(name_valid_chars, 1)

 # The first letter in the mail name has to be a in 'a-z'.
 name_fmt = Pattern(Include(name_valid_letters), name_chunk)